airnativeextensions/nativeextensions-documentation/docs/permissions/index.md

 - Single API interface - your code works across supported platforms with no modifications;
 - Sample project code and ASDocs reference

 As with all our extensions you get access to a year of support and updates as we are continually improving and updating the extensions for OS updates and feature requests.

 ## Documentation

-The [wiki](https://github.com/distriqt/ANE-Permissions/wiki) forms the best source of detailed documentation for the extension along with the [asdocs](https://docs.airnativeextensions.com/asdocs/permissions).
+The [documentation site](https://docs.airnativeextensions.com/docs/permissions) forms the best source of detailed documentation for the extension along with the [asdocs](https://docs.airnativeextensions.com/asdocs/permissions).

 Quick Example: